odtheking/OdinClientCT/README.md

     <summary>Nice to have</summary>

 ### NICE TO HAVE
+- Relic aura: changes the way you look and click a relic if there is one in 5 blocks from you
 - Auto edrag: equips edrag when p5 starts
 - Item macros: soul whip aots 0 tick swap hotkey in controls
 - Terminator ac: Automatically clicks when holding terminator randomized ac for very good anti cheat